DataDog/system-tests/docs/internals/life_cycle.md

 ## Warmup

-Once the runner is started, it waits for several signals (defined in `add_default_warmups` function) before starting the test session:
+Once the runner is started, it waits for several signals (defined in `execute_warmups` function) before starting the test session:

 1. A successful request on `agent` service
 2. A successful request on `library_proxy` service